klysman08/klysman08/README.md

 ## Hi 👋, Watashi wa Kurisuman desu (クリスマン).
 I'm a Data Scientist and AI engineer, passionate about technologies and natural science. 👨‍💻

-Master in Data Science at the Polytechnic Institute of Setúbal and holding a degree in Production and Software Engineering from the Federal University of Minas Gerais (one of the top universities in Brazil).
+Master in Data Science and holding a degree in Production and Software Engineering from the Federal University of Minas Gerais (one of the top universities in Brazil).
 I am currently working focusing on the convergence of Deep Learning and Big Data, making business predictions and solving complex challenges through artificial intelligence.
 I have experiences with System Design and DevOps in various companies and projects.
 Throughout my academic career, I have had the opportunity to participate in scientific research in three university labs, contributing to the transfer of technology from academia to society.
 Additionally, I have been able to give back the knowledge and experience I've gained through volunteer work focused on education and entrepreneurship.

 Professional experience: +8 years: